perl4science/perl4science.github.com/source/howto/index.markdown

 ##Deploying the site

-If you have commit privileges to the main repository, if you issue
+If you have commit privileges to the main repository, and assuming you did the required setup step above, you can issue

     rake deploy